-פריטים אבודים LOST & DAMAGED ITEMS
+LOST AND DAMAGED ITEMS

-During the summer, you should expect that your child's clothing will experience normal wear and tear, and that there will be occasional losses.
+During the summer, you should expect that your child's clothing will experience normal wear and tear and that there will be occasional losses.
 Camp stocks several personal items, such as shampoo, hairbrushes, and toothbrushes that will be given to your child as needed.
-If your child is missing something critical you should contact the Director of Community Care and Inclusion to discuss, and if deemed necessary and appropriate, we will make arrangements with you to send or replace the missing item.
+If your child is missing something critical you should contact your yoetz/et (parent liaison) to discuss, and if deemed necessary and appropriate, we will make arrangements with you to send or replace the missing item.